hanwangwisc/hanwangwisc.GitHub.io/_posts/2019-01-25-economics.md

 Both policy-makers and monopolists have incentive to redece supply.

 Effects of egalization of marijuana:
-(1) More consumption of Marijuana (Not a good thing)
+(1) More consumption of Marijuana.
+(Not a good thing!
+Marijuana can be used in medicine, is relatively harder to get addict to and causes less severe problems compare to some other drugs.
+These characteristics are crucial for the strong voice for legalization.)
-(2) Selling marijuana becomes more competitive (probably less violence and fewer gangs)
+(2) Selling marijuana becomes more competitive (probably less violence and fewer gangs).
 (3) Taxes create a new source of government revenue that could do good.
 (4) Clinics for marijuana addicts

 Policy concerns:
-One problem associated with high tax on marijuana consumption is that it cannot eliminate black markets.
+(1) One problem associated with high tax on marijuana consumption is that it cannot eliminate black markets.
 However, experience we've learned from legalizing alchohol and tabacoo says tax rate could be raised to a very high level without serious black market problem.
+(2) In the US, people have to think about this policy at state/federal level.

 References:
 [1] ["Go East, Young Marijuana Dealer" by MARIANNE MCCUNE](https://www.npr.org/sections/money/2013/05/22/185832919/go-east-young-marijuana-dealer)